Hich2000/TheEverGaol/README.md

-# POCmod
+# The Ever Gaol mod

-Proof of concept of potential terraria mod.
-Just a for fun thing.
+Jsut a small terraria mod thing we're developing for fun.